MahsaFarjadnia/kth-window-operation-supplementary/README.md

 If you use the data or coefficients from this repository, please cite the original manuscript:

 > Farjadnia, M., Fontan, A.,  Johansson, K. H, Molinari, M.
-> “Assessing the Impact of Occupant Behavior on Residential Building Performance: A Case Study of Window Operation,” manuscript submitted for publication, 2026.
+> “Assessing the Impact of Occupant Behavior on Residential Building Performance: A Case Study of Window Operation,” Building and Environment (2026): 114552.